BitcoinAndLightningLayerSpecs/lsp/LSPS1/README.md

     - `onchain_fee_rate` MUST be 1 or higher.
 The LSP may increase this value depending on the onchain fee environment.
     - `channel_expiry_weeks` MUST be 1 or greater.
 MUST be below or equal `base_api.max_channel_expiry_weeks`.
     - `coupon_code` MUST be a string, null, or not defined at all.
-- `open` MAY be null or undefined.
-These properties MAY be provided with `POST /lsp/channel/{id}/open` later.
+- `open` determines if the channel open is Sync or Async.
+MUST be provided if Asyc.
+MUST be null if Sync.
     - `announce` If the channel should be announced to the network.
 MUST be boolean.
     - `node_connection_string_or_pubkey` MUST be a node_connection_string or a pubkey.
-If pubkey the user MUST establish a peer connection with the LSP after the payment.
-Otherwise the LSP may not be able to establish a peer connection with the node.

-The user node can be provided either at order creating or with an additional call to `POST /lsp/channel/{id}/open`.

- be provided either at the order creation (channel opens as soon as payment is confirmed) or with an additional call to `POST /lsp/channel/{id}/open`.
-> asdf

 > **Rationel local_balance_satoshi** User may want to have initial spending balance on their wallet or start with a balanced channel.
-Obsolete with DUAL_FUNDED_CHANNELS?
+Obsolete or can be simplified with DUAL_FUNDED_CHANNELS?

 **Example response body**